 We’re so glad to have you join the homecheck team!
 This guide is meant to provide the tools you need to help you conduct successful home checks and report homes that you do not feel are a good match.

 Dogs Without Borders a 501(c)3 rescue in Los Angeles.
 We rescue primarily small breed dogs from area shelters but also work with international groups to bring in larger breeds from areas that do not have adequate resources such as Iran, Mexico, Albania, Taiwan and Korean Meat Trade Dogs.
 Our mission is to re-home as many abandoned and unwanted dogs as we can in to safe, loving, forever homes.

 The purpose of the home inspection is to make sure there is no potential for injury, or escape, that they are properly being cared for and are adjusting well to their new home.
 We want to make sure they have a good relationship and aren’t being abusive or causing the fear through excessive shouting or over-correction.

 Choose your Pups!

-Every week new dogs get added to our master list. check in and let Verona know which dogs you want to claim.
-Completed homechecks vanish from the list!
+Every week new dogs get added to our master list.
+Check in and let Verona and get dogs assigned.

 Contact the Adopter